-During the six months ended 30 June 2021, the Group provided for one specific narrow aspect of these investigations.
-See Note 6 and Note 25 to the 2021 Interim Financial Statements.
-Other than the specific narrow aspect for which provision has been made, at 30 June 2021, taking account of all available evidence, the Investigations Committee concluded that it is not probable that a present obligation existed at the end of the reporting period for the above regulatory and enforcement proceedings.
-Consequently, the timing and amount, if any, of further financial effects (such as fines, penalties or damages, which could be material) or other consequences, including external costs, from any of the various investigations and any change in their scope are not possible to predict or estimate.
+At 31 December 2020, taking account of all available evidence, the Investigations Committee concluded that it is not probable that a present obligation existed at the end of the reporting period for the above regulatory and enforcement proceedings.
+Consequently, the timing and amount, if any, of financial effects (such as fines, penalties or damages, which could be material) or other consequences, including external costs, from any of the various investigations and any change in their scope are not possible to predict or estimate.